-C. Choosing β
+6.3 Choosing β

-We now describe how we selected β for this simulation, which illustrates the effectiveness of the table-based approach described in Section V-D. First, we decided for illustration purposes to use a FWHM of 4 pixels.
-Using the analytical results detailed in [31] for the system geometry described above, the value $\beta = 2^{-4.44}$ is required for the modified penalty11.
+We now describe how we selected β for this simulation, which illustrates the effectiveness of the table-based approach described in Section 5.5.
+First, we decided for illustration purposes to use a FWHM of 4 pixels.
+Since the strip width is twice the pixel size in this example, the detector response (as discussed in Section 9) is a rectangular function with frequency response $S{\rm true}(u) = {\rm sinc}(2u)$ From the analytical results shown in Fig. 18 for that detector blur, we need $\log_2 \beta_0 \approx 9.3$.
+From (52) in Section 9 so we used $\beta = 2^{-4.44}$ for the modified penalty14.
 Did this choice of β actually give the desired 4 pixels FWHM resolution?
 Since Fig. 5 shows that the local impulse response is asymmetric, clearly the resolution is not exactly 4 pixels FWHM isotropically.
 In particular, for the same 3 pixels considered above, the horizontal resolutions were 3.10, 3.38, and 3.34 pixels FWHM, whereas the vertical resolutions were 5.28, 4.83, and 4.76 pixels FWHM.
 However, the averages of the horizontal and vertical resolutions were 4.19, 4.10, and 4.05 pixels FWHM, all of which are within 5% of the target resolution of 4 pixels FWHM.
 Thus, although further work is needed to correct the asymmetry in such eccentric objects, the proposed method for selecting β appears to yield local impulse responses whose average resolution is very close to the desired resolution.
 These results are typical in our experience.